 Although there are several people of different colors and racial groups living in Morocco today, the Arab-Berbers make up about 99% of the total population with the other groups forming the remaining 1%.
 Just like in most other North African countries, Islam remains the dominant religion in Morocco today with about 99% of the total population being Muslims.
 Christians, Jews, and other religious groups make up the remaining 1% of the total population.
 Although Arabic and Berber languages such as Tamazight remain official languages in Morocco today, French remains the language often used for business, government, and diplomatic communications.

-Land degradation (the gradual deterioration of the land caused mainly by soil erosion resulting from farming of marginal areas, overgrazing, destruction of vegetation, etc.), desertification, water supplies contaminated by raw sewage (improper sewage disposals), siltation of reservoirs, oil pollution of coastal waters (mostly caused by industrial waste materials), etc. remain some of the major environmental problems facing Morocco today.
+Land degradation (the gradual deterioration of the land caused mainly by soil erosion resulting from farming of marginal areas, overgrazing, destruction of vegetation, industrial and agricultural runoffs, etc.), desertification, improper sewage disposals (water supplies contaminated by raw sewage), siltation of reservoirs, oil pollution of coastal waters (mostly caused by industrial waste materials), etc. remain some of the major environmental problems facing Morocco today.